Artic42/Heimdallr/README.md

 This function writes the value on the GPIO pin.
 #### char GPIORead
 This fucntion return a 1 if the pin was HIGH.
-#### int GPIOReadFreq
-This function returns the frequency of the signal in the input if the pin is in sampling mode.
 #### GPIOSetPWMValue
 This function changes the duty cycle of the PWM signal on the pin.